NVE/ebm/docs/source/user_guide/getting_started.rst

 Run the model
 ^^^^^^^^^^^^^

 You are now ready to run the model.
-Use the bare command ``ebm`` with no options:
+Use the bare command ``EBM`` with no options:

 .. code-block:: bash